 Although insects often damage dogwood trees, the damage is usually minor.
 If the tree is planted in full sun with limited water or under other stress, the damage can be serious.
 Most insect damage occurs on the trunk and branches of dogwoods.
 Commonly occurring insect pests of dogwood include the dogwood borer, dogwood club-gall midge, and scales.

 Dogwood Borer: The dogwood borer (Synanthedon scitula) is the larva (immature form) of a clearwing moth that resembles a wasp.
-The borer is off-white in color with a reddish-brown head.
-It is about 5/8-inch long at maturity.
+The borer is off-white with a reddish-brown head and about 5/8-inch long at maturity.
 The female moth lays eggs on the bark.

-The borers can become established only if they locate a wound or opening in the bark.
+The borers can only become established if they locate a wound or opening in the bark.
 Inside the tree, they feed just beneath the bark, consuming the inner bark and cambium.
 If the cambium is destroyed, branches or the entire tree will die.
 Leaves of dogwoods infested with the dogwood borer will often turn red and drop early.
 Bark sloughs off around holes on the trunk or branches.
-In late summer, a brown sawdust-like borer frass (insect waste) may be seen near or below the holes.
+In late summer, brown sawdust-like borer frass (insect waste) may be seen near or below the holes.
 Infested young trees can be killed in one to two seasons.
 Large, established trees that are infested often lack vigor and have rough, knotty areas on the trunk and large branches.